liciniofoliveira/liciniofoliveira/Project 2 - Data Scraping/Readme.md

         writer.writerow(data)
         ```

-The totality of the code can be seen in file <sub>Data Scaping Project - Amazon.md</sub> within this folder.
+The totality of the code can be seen in file:
+#### Data Scaping Project - Amazon.md